Priesemann-Group/icomo/docs/index.md

 compartmental models.

-A central part of the toolbox, is the possibility to wrap JAX functions to be used in PyMC models (see [here](api/jax2pytensor)) which is used tro wrap the Diffrax ODE solvers, but might be also useful for other projects.
+A central part of the toolbox is the possibility to wrap JAX functions to be used in PyMC models (see [here](api/jax2pytensor)), which is used tro wrap the Diffrax ODE solvers, but might be also useful for other projects.

 ## Features